15th Century

 All the four Sutras are realized.
 Two are kept at the National Palace Museum in Taipei.
 The third was probably early lost in a fire after being presented to a monastery founded with Xuande's sponsorship.

 Two cases containing five consecutive albums each from the Sutra of transcendent wisdom or prajnaparamita have survived.
 In addition to the calligraphy, the work includes illustrations in thin gold lines of Buddhist, imperial and esoteric figures including Buddhas, dragons and demons.
-This set will be sold by Sotheby's in Hong Kong on April 3, lot 101.
+This set was sold for HK $ 240M by Sotheby's on April 3, 2018, lot 101.
 The rest of this very long Sutra is lost.
+Please watch the video shared by the auction house.

-2017 SOLD for HK$ 230M including premium
+2017 SOLD for HK$ 230M by Sotheby's

 When the emperor himself encouraged the development of porcelain techniques, the ingenuity of the Jingdezhen potters no longer had any limits.
 The reign of Xuande, the fifth emperor of the Ming dynasty, is one of those golden ages with spectacular progress for blue and red under glaze.